Pelvic Floor Self Care and Kegel Training Across the Lifespan

 • Assess continence symptoms, urgency patterns, and activity triggers.

-• Assess pelvic-floor stress history including parity, constipation, and chronic straining.
+• Assess pelvic-floor stress history including parity, mode of birth, constipation, chronic cough, prior hysterectomy, connective-tissue disorders, and chronic straining.

 • Assess baseline ability to isolate and contract pelvic-floor muscles correctly.